WHAT’S IN THIS REVIEW?

 In this Norton Secure VPN review, we discuss the different features of this mid-tier provider to give you a better sense of what to look for in a VPN, as well as what to avoid.

-Known for its popular antivirus software, Norton also offers a mid-tier VPN solution called Norton Secure VPN.
+Known for its popular antivirus software, Norton also offers a VPN solution called Norton Secure VPN.
 It can be purchased as a standalone service or bundled with other Norton products for a discounted fee.

 Norton Secure VPN offers flexible pricing and standard VPN features that promise basic security and identity protection.
 We wanted to put Norton Secure VPN to the test to see how it stacks up against other major competitors like CyberGhost and NordVPN.

 While Norton Secure VPN provides basic online protection, it also has a few issues worth considering that we’ll get into further in later sections below.

 About Norton Secure VPN

-Norton Secure VPN is both a standalone VPN offering and an add-on to Norton 360 Deluxe security tools.
-As a subscription platform, its customers receive basic VPN features with industry-standard AES encryption, multiple VPN protocols, and a decent “no-logs” policy.
+Norton Secure VPN is both a standalone VPN offering and an add-on to Norton 360 security tools.
+As a subscription platform, its customers receive basic VPN features with industry-standard AES encryption, multiple VPN protocols, and a comprehensive “no-logs” policy.

-Norton Secure VPN has a 30-country network of secure VPN servers, but it does not disclose city locations in those nations.
+Norton Secure VPN has a 30-country network of secure servers, but it does not disclose city locations in those nations.
 (Check out our speed test results for this VPN to see how that plays out in practice.)

 Officially, Norton’s corporation name is NortonLifeLock Inc. (formerly known as Symantec).
 Norton is an American software company, headquartered in Tempe, Arizona, with development centers in Pune, Chennai, and Bangalore, India.
 NortonLifeLock has been a member of the S&P stock market index and nears the Fortune 500 company list.